CZ-NIC/fred-docs/Features/Main.rst

 This document describes the features of the FRED.

 ..
-NOTE This document shall also contain concepts of operations/behavioral models?
+NOTE This document shall also contain concepts of operations/conception explanations?

 .. rubric:: Target Audience